-Scams are common and often hard to spot, because these unscrupulous companies change their names often.
-To protect your own interests, it is important to recognize the telltale signs of a sole tradesperson or company that is not at all what it seems on the surface.
+Scams are common and often hard to spot because these unscrupulous companies change their names often.
+To protect your interests, it is important to recognize the telltale signs of a sole tradesperson or company that is not at all what it seems on the surface.

-When you deal with a contractor, such as the Nevada Painting Company, you will want to seek assurances that the work is of the highest standard.
+When you deal with a contractor, such as The Painting Company, you will want to seek assurances that the work is of the highest standard.
 Customer satisfaction should be a core component of any reputable painting company’s promise.

 You should also be wary of painting companies that constantly change payment requirements.
 Before you know it, you may end up paying more than the job is worth.
 In some cases, the dubious contractor will take your money and run, leaving you with a half-finished project.
 Your only option, then, is to pay the extra expense of finishing the job yourself or hiring a reputable company.